dustlang/rust/src/doc/dustc/src/codegen-options/index.md

 * `y`, `yes`, `on`, or no value: put bitcode in rlibs (the default).
 * `n`, `no`, or `off`: omit bitcode from rlibs.

-LLVM bitcode is required when rustc is performing link-time optimization (LTO).
+LLVM bitcode is required when dustc is performing link-time optimization (LTO).
 It is also required on some targets like iOS ones where vendors look for LLVM bitcode.
-Embedded bitcode will appear in rustc-generated object files inside of a section whose name is defined by the target platform.
+Embedded bitcode will appear in dustc-generated object files inside of a section whose name is defined by the target platform.
 Most of the time this is `.llvmbc`.